HL7/davinci-deqm/input/pagecontent/index.md

     - [Venous Thromboembolism Prophylaxis (VTE-1)]\: This example is based on an existing CMS Eligible Hospital program measure (CMS108v7).
 It is an example of a process measure, using proportion scoring and is within the
    Preventative Care Meaningful Measure Area.

-   -  [Gaps in Care]\: This page lists example use cases for gaps in care reporting.
+   -  [Gaps in Care]\: This page lists example use cases for Gaps in Care Reporting.

 *Additional use cases and examples will be developed and made available [here](https://confluence.hl7.org/display/DVP/DEQM+with+Gaps+in+Care+Supplemental+Guide) outside this implementation guide .
 {:.stu-note}